Atomic Wallet Review – Fees, Pros & Cons, Tutorial

-As the crypto world keeps getting populated with new cryptocurrency almost on a daily basis, one question remains on everyone’s minds: how the hell am I supposed to store all this coin!?
-This question becomes more painful if we consider the fact that technology behind these cryptocurrencies differs, sometimes only slightly and sometimes quite a lot.
+As the crypto world keeps getting populated with new cryptocurrencies almost on a daily basis, one question remains on everyone’s minds: how the hell am I supposed to store all this coin!?
+This question becomes more painful if we consider the fact that the technology behind these cryptocurrencies differs, sometimes only slightly and sometimes quite a lot.

 Adding insult to injury (metaphorically speaking) this technology is evolving at a rapid pace, making older storage options obsolete unless they adapt to the new software.
-Technological progress isn’t bad per se but for the purpose of our argument it can be, since it causes issues with finding up-to-date wallets which will let you store and control your cryptocurrency.
+Technological progress isn’t bad per se but for the purpose of our argument it can be, since it causes issues with finding up-to-date non-custodial wallets which will let you store and control your cryptocurrency.

 Atomic swaps technology is certainly one that has the potential to cause these issues.
 Atomic swaps are basically a smart contract-based way of exchanging cryptocurrency directly, peer-to-peer, without having to rely on/trust centralized third parties.
 This technology first popped up in the public eye in late 2017, when an atomic swap between Decred and Litecoin took place.

 The technology was also used to swap between Litecoin and Bitcoin.
 The idea for atomic swaps dates way before this first official swap, as first drafts of a decentralized exchange protocol that will turn into atomic swaps technology appeared back in 2012.

 With several projects realizing the potential of atomic swaps and starting to develop this way of making fast, direct transactions (Komodo being probably the most often talked about one), the storage technology had a lot of work to catch up on the new protocols as well.
 The project that has gone the furthest in this area is one aptly called Atomic Wallet.

 What is Atomic Wallet?